-It has been used in a wide variety of products including gasoline, paint, plumbing, ceramics, soldering, batteries and even cosmetics.
+Lead is a chemical element with the symbol Pb and the atomic number 82.It is a heavy metal that is denser than most common materials, and is soft and malleable with a relatively low melting point.
+Lead is found abundantly throughout the Earth, and has been used in a wide variety of products including gasoline, paint, plumbing, ceramics, soldering, batteries and even cosmetics.
 Lead poisoning occurs when lead builds up in the body, often for months or years.
-Even small amounts of lead can cause serious health problems.
-Children under the age of 6 are especially vulnerable to lead poisoning, which can seriously affect mental and physical development.
+Even small amounts of lead can cause serious health problems, particularly in children under the age of 6 who are especially vulnerable to lead poisoning, which can seriously affect mental and physical development.

-Using lead in products that children and adults have immediate access to can cause lead poisoning.
-Lead is a toxic metal that was once regularly used in the manufacture of common household products and gasoline.
-There is no safe level of exposure to lead, 1 Lead is a natural element and, unlike many pollutants, does not go away over time.
-Lead poisoning occurs when too much lead enters the body.
+At very high levels, lead poisoning can be fatal.
+Lead was once regularly used in the manufacture of common household products and gasoline.
+There is no safe level of exposure to lead, as it is a toxic metal that does not go away over time.
 Lead can enter through the skin or when a person breathes in or eats or drinks something contaminated with lead.

 Lead in the body can damage the brain, kidneys, and other organs.